Air Fryer Apples

 chopped and peeled apples in a bowl.

-Step 1- Prep work.
-Preheat the air fryer to 375F/190C and place the apple slices in a bowl.
+Step 1- Place the apple slices in a bowl.

 chopped apples in a bowl with cinnamon, maple syrup, and spices.

-Step 2- Season the apples.
-Toss the apples in the oil, maple syrup, vanilla, and spices.
+Step 2- Toss the apples in the oil, maple syrup, vanilla, and spices.
+Ensure they are fully coated.

 seasoned apples in the air fryer basket.

-Step 3- Air fry.
-Place the apples in the air fryer basket, careful not to overcrowd, and air fry for 10 minutes or until slightly crispy.
+Step 3- Place the apples in the air fryer basket, careful not to overcrowd, and air fry for 10 minutes or until slightly crispy.

 air fried apples in a bowl.